Our 5 Best Tips for Boosting Your Italian, Fast

 Bonus: in this video, Alizah gives you some tricks to learn lots of words and phrases quickly.
 You can watch it with subtitles in English, Italian, or one of four other languages.

 To learn Italian, or any other language, as fast as possible, subscribe to our YouTube channel.
-We post new videos every week about language learning in general, and sometimes videos specifically for people who are learning Italian.
+We post new videos all the time about language learning in general, and sometimes videos specifically for people who are learning Italian.

 I don’t know about you, but when I think Italy, I think paintings, monuments, motorcycles and cars, soccer, and fashion!
 Italy has an incredibly rich and wide-reaching culture.

 And that means that there are lots of interesting online resources that can quickly enrich your Italian vocabulary.